Jackson neighbors frustrated as garbage pickup is a no-show - NewsBreak

 Jackson neighbors frustrated as garbage pickup is a no-show

-JACKSON, Miss. ( WJTV ) – In the midst of the garbage collection contract, one neighborhood still hasn’t had a trash day since the expiration of the contract with waste management.
+JACKSON, Miss. ( WJTV ) – In the midst of the garbage collection contract fight in Jackson, one neighborhood still hasn’t had a trash day since the expiration of the contract with Waste Management.

 The people living in the Broadmoor community said Thursday, March 31 was the last time their garbage was collected.

-According to community members their usual days are Monday and Thursday.
-Some people are frustrated saying they have been picking up the trash themselves and hope to see the issue resolved soon.
+According to community members, their usual days for pickup are Monday and Thursday.
+Some people said they have been picking up the trash themselves and hope to see the issue resolved soon.

 For the latest news, weather, sports, and streaming video, head to WJTV.